wptrainingteam/introduction-to-css/README.md

 3.Using its ID.
 Unlike class, id should be always unique in your HTML document.
 To target an element with id you will have to just replace that dot '.' which you used for class with hash '#'.
-For example, if you have a 'p' tag with id 'name' which will look something like this: <pre><p id="name">John Doe</p></pre> and you want it to be bold you will target it as follow:
+For example, if you have a 'p' tag with id 'name' which will look something like this: `<p id="name">John Doe</p>` and you want it to be bold you will target it as follow:

 <pre>#name {
     font-weight: bold;